 “What’s wrong with you?
 Now I need you the most.”

-His face broke into a grin.
+His face breaks into a grin.

-We all laughed, and then felt foolish.
+We all laugh, and then feel foolish.

 “Come on.
 Let’s go swimming.”